 Data are (and a single datum is) a basic form of information that may be used to make meaning through activities such as calculating, summarizing, or analyzing.
 (See the Merriam-Webster dictionary definition: https://www.merriam-webster.com/dictionary/data.)
 For the purposes of academic research, scholarship, and creative endeavors it is most useful to consider that data are whatever foundational bits that researchers use to create meaning.

 Data can be numbers, text, or other symbols.
 Below are examples of research data (from NCSU Libraries' Guide)

 A variety of resources are available that describe data management and the range of considerations that researchers should analyze during the planning phases of any research project.
 Many of these resources are freely available to members of the public.
-To see the list of resources available to UNLV researchers, visit the Data Management Planning tab.
+To see the list of resources available to UNLV researchers, visit the Writing a Data Management Plan tab.

 In other sections of this guide we define data, why you might need or want to create a data management plan, the recommended components of a data management plan, and provide helpful tips about storing, sharing and archiving your data.

 The United States spends billions of dollars every year to publicly support research that has resulted in critical innovations and new technologies.
 Unfortunately, the outcome of this work, published articles, only provides the story of the research and not the actual research itself.
 This often results in the publication of irreproducible studies or even falsified findings, and it requires significant resources to discern the good research from the bad.
 There is way to improve this process, however, and that is to publish both the article and the data supporting the research.
 Shared data helps researchers identify irreproducible results.
 Additionally, shared data can be reused in new ways to generate new innovations and technologies.
 We need researchers to “React Differently” with respect to their data to make the research process more efficient, transparent, and accountable to the public that funds them.